SvenVw/fdm/.changeset/slimy-geckos-invite.md

 "@svenvw/fdm-calculator": patch
 ---

-Improve performance at nitrogen balance calculation for supply of fertilizer application by interating only once over each fertilizer application
+Improve nitrogen balance calculation performance for fertilizer supply by iterating over each fertilizer application only once.